aleclarson/Animated/docs/Animation.md

 # Jump to the final value.
 animation.finish()

+# Equals true when `animation.start()` has been called.
+animation.hasStarted

 # The starting value passed to 'this.start()'.
 animation.startValue

 # When the animation started.
 animation.startTime

+# Equals true when the animation has been stopped or finished.
+animation.hasEnded
 ```

 ### Subclassing